 The Centers for Disease Control report that one in three American adults don’t get enough sleep.

 - The recommended amount of sleep for most adults is seven to nine hours every night: most American adults sleep less than seven hours.
+This leads to many dangerous behaviors, including drowsy driving.

 - It’s a common myth that people can get by on fewer than six hours of sleep a night.
 In fact, the U.S. Department of Health and Human Services says that not enough sleep may release hormones that keep your blood pressure high, and cause the body to produce unhealthy proteins that harden the arteries.